GaultheriaGaultheria Procumbens, Gaul.

-Below are the strongest indications of Gaultheria in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Gaultheria in traditional homeopathic usage, not approved by the FDA.

 Tongue dry, smooth, and slightly swollen; speech rather indistinct from the swelling.≡ show all authors ...

 Inordinate, uncontrollable appetite for food, notwithstanding irritability of stomach; everything taken, even cold water, is immediately rejected.